Marklogic-retired/marklogic-data-hub/_pages/project/quickstart.md

 ## Creating a Project using QuickStart

+QuickStart is an easy-to-use user interface for working with the Data Hub Framework.

-Check out the [Tutorial](../tutorial/install.md) for info on creating a DHF project.
+Check out the [tutorial](../../tutorial/) for info on using QuickStart to create a DHF project.